Honors Students and Their Thesis Topics, 2011-12

 Coming of Age during the Holocaust: Representing an Adolescence of Survival

-(Advisor: Professor Garbarini)
+(Advisor: Professor Alexandra Garbarini)

 Adriana Mendoza Leigh